j4n-r/weekends/2024-10-12_Python_PortScanner/README.md

-Sadly I do not have time this weekend to build anything bigger.
+Due to time limitations this is it for this weekend.